21 Examples of Mind Games in Relationships That Look Like “Love” at First

 Sending Mixed Signals.
 Cold one day and loving the next.
 First compliments, then criticism.
 This is listed as being common by Brie Schmidt.
 Through hope, it keeps you hooked, causing emotional vertigo.

 Love Bombing.
-Intense love at an early stage is often referred to as “love bombing.”
+Intense love at an early stage is referred to as “love bombing.”
 You get a ton of gifts and attention.
 Then it comes to an end.
 It’s to make people dependent so the Victim feels unique before being abandoned.

 Breadcrumbing.
 Breadcrumbing is the practice of using subtle actions to maintain interest without committing.
 After the silence, random texts come in.
-According to a survey by DatingNews.com, many people do this to manipulate the target.
-A client of mine wasted months on it.

 Negging is the backhanded use of praise to undermine self-esteem.
-“You’re smart for someone so young.”, to boost self-esteem.
+“You’re smart for someone so young.” to boost self-esteem.
 It drives you to look for approval.
 Stay away from those who engage in this behavior.

 Shifting the blame.
 They pass you the blame.
 “You made me angry.” to escape accountability.
 Studies on manipulation strategies testify to its frequency.